Skip to content

 Targeted TA may be just what many state projects need to support their systems-change work.
 Others may want more in-depth, individualized consultation and support.

 Intensive TA requires a long-term commitment (typically two to three years) and extensive planning.
 It follows the process described in Changing Systems: Moving Beyond Child-Specific Technical Assistance and focuses on the development and implementation of systems-change activities.
-Support is individualized for each project.
-Depending on your needs, it may include:
+Support is individualized for each project and may include:

 • Assistance in planning and conducting needs assessments